dhsolver/vue-cms/readme.md

 3. Point a webserver at the contents of the /public directory.

 You will likely have issues running https in chrome.
-Adding the ssl cert to keychain should resolve this:
+Adding the SSL cert to keychain should resolve this:

 ```
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain private.crt